PurpleKingdomGames/indigo/indigo/docs/information/antipatterns.md

 When we call `use`, it now returns an `Outcome[Inventory]` which we can map over (retaining any events created when we called `inventory.use`) and update our player.

 Note that we don't try and update the player's health yet.
-To do that we'd add a new `increaseHealth` method to `Player` and have it invoked when the `updateModel` function receives the `IncreasePlayerHealth` event.
+To do that we'd add a new `increaseHealth` method to `AltPlayer` and have it invoked when the `updateModel` function receives the `IncreasePlayerHealth` event.

 ### Simultaneous updates